natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Mi-24P%20(Germany).md

 '''Staying alive'''

 Depending on the situation and payload, your approach to survival is radically different.
-Rule of thumb is that it is almost always better to stay low to the ground in order to break line of sight and to stay below altitude where proximity fuze on SAMs activates ( usually 25m above ground), but this will be covered more in '''Usage in battles''' section.
+Rule of thumb is that it is almost always better to stay low to the ground in order to break line of sight and to stay below altitude where proximity fuse on SAMs activates (usually 25 m above ground).

 === Modifications and economy ===
 {{Specs-Economy}}